dariusf/fable/docs.md

 For control, spaces between prose and other instructions are stripped, so they have to be readded if interpolation is used.

+A minor extension is the double semicolon `;;`.
+This acts as a paragraph break wherever it appears, the equivalent of two newlines, followed by matching the indentation of the context.
+This is especially useful in lists to create nested choices.

 ### Links

 Links allow user input outside the usual flow of choices.